kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 Start-VM $vmname
 ```

-I'll start off with duplicating the sysprepped Server 2016 VHDX listed in the pre-reqs and renaming it so it has the same name as the VM it will be used in.
+The script starts off with duplicating the sysprepped Server 2016 VHDX listed in the pre-reqs and renaming it so it has the same name as the VM it will be used in.

 The next steps are for creating the virtual machine and configuring it all using the properties from Step 1